-Endoscopic Nerve Rhizotomy (Radiofrequency)
+Endoscopic Rhizotomy

 Endoscopic Radiofrequency Ablation - Post Operative Instructions

-Bathing: You may shower the morning after surgery after the dressing is removed; avoid scrubbing the incision site for the first 5 days.
+Bathing: You may shower the morning or afternoon after surgery after the dressing is removed; avoid scrubbing the incision site for the first 5 days.
 No baths or swimming until approved by the physician or physician assistant at your follow up appointment.

 Restrictions: None